 Please note, the Australian Government have launched a campaign to prevent Australians from inadvertently contributing to child exploitation through the practice of orphanage tourism, including by participating in misleading volunteer programs.
 The Smart Volunteering Campaign discourages Australians from any form of short-term, unskilled volunteering in overseas orphanages and provides guidelines on how to be a child-safe volunteer.
 Anyone considering volunteering in this area should visit the Australian Volunteers website.

-If you wish to volunteer overseas you can contact the following organisations (please note: not all of the organisations are members of The Centre for Volunteering):
+If you wish to volunteer overseas you can contact the following organisations (Please note: This is not an endorsement of these organisations – merely a collation of information).

 AusAID’s VIDA Program

 Volunteering for International Development from Australia (VIDA) places skilled Australian volunteers in developing countries in the Asia Pacific region.
 VIDA volunteers work with local staff to reduce poverty and achieve sustainable development in the communities in which they work through skills exchange, institutional strengthening and capacity building.

 Australian Volunteers International